 If design is your passion and if it is how you want to be spending your days, to underinvest in marketing is to deny yourself from enjoying your passion and purpose.
 People only hire those that they know about, thus, the power of SEO and marketing!

 Every moment that you and your team are without projects is wasted time that you can’t get back.

-If you charge $100/hour, that is a potential income of $4000/week or $16,000/month.
+If you charge $100/hour, that is a potential income of $4k/week or $16k/month.
 How much is it worth to you to get that income?
-Even if you cut those numbers into half for 20 hours of consultation work per week you are still looking at an $8,000 month.
-How much would you invest to earn that $8k or $16k month?
+If you charge $200/hour you are looking at a potential of $32k/month.
+How much would you invest to earn that $8k, $16k, $32k/month?

 Look at how much you make per hour and then try to come to a number that would determine how much you think it is worth to you to keep yourself busy.
 See your marketing budget as an investment in your creativity, passion, and prosperity.